 Build relationships with local refugees resettling in the USA.
 Locate a resettlement office near you.
-The UCC is part of thirty-four CWS refugee and immigration offices are spread across 21 different states or help resettle through other resettlement networks.
+The UCC is part of thirty-four CWS refugee and immigration offices spread across 21 different states or you may help resettle through other resettlement networks.

 Call local, state and national policy-makers with messages of refugee and immigrant support.
 Here’s how.
 Numbers matter.

 Invite local media to your worship or welcome event to honor the journeys of refugees and immigrants.

 Recognize your long-term & strategic impact through Global Ministries partners.

 Use this display at your next congregational or conference meeting (link coming soon).

 Act and support in the midst of Refugee Emergencies.

 Use your everyday leverage.
 Sign-On to advocacy letters as Educators, Business People, Faith Leaders, and/or members of the Medical Community.
 Receive up-dates in Refugee Accompaniment E-newsletter.